-7 Tips to Create Great Visuals for Instructions
+7 Tips on How to Create Great Visuals for Instructions

 The brain processes visuals 60,000 times faster than text.
 Actually, around 90% of information transmitted to the brain is visual.
 And did you know that visuals have been found to improve learning by up to 400 percent?*

 But what is actually a “clear visual” in user manuals?
 Here we’ll give you some tips on how to our create the best instructional visuals based on our own experiences in content production.
-Apply these to make sure you hit the nail on the head with your SwipeGuide user manuals!
+Apply these to make sure you hit the nail on the head with your SwipeGuide instructions.

 Use the right equipment

 For producing quality images you need good equipment.
 Images for SwipeGuide user manuals will be used on digital devices.
 Therefore they don’t need to be shot in highest resolution of around 24 megapixels.
 However, you will need good equipment to get the best images.
 We have seen cases of great shots made with smartphones, but using an SLR camera, in general, will give you better quality and more options.
 High-quality SLR cameras are fairly affordable and you can shoot images and video like a pro for under $500.